-If you use a third-party application for log management, like Sumo Logic, Splunk or Loggly, you can use Auth0 Extensions to export your logs there.
-For details on the available extensions and how to configure them refer to: Extensions.
+- If you use a third-party application for log management, like Sumo Logic, Splunk or Loggly, you can use Auth0 Extensions to export your logs there.
+For details on the available extensions and how to configure them, see Extensions.

-You can use the Auth0 to programmatically create applications, as described in the OIDC Dynamic Client Registration 1.0 specification.
-For more details please refer to Dynamic Client Registration.
+Auth0 allows you to programmatically create applications, as described in the OIDC Dynamic Client Registration 1.0 specification.
+See Dynamic Client Registration.